On localizations of quasi-simple groups with given countable center: Introduction

+Our first attempt to deal with the problem of G\"obel and Trlifaj was to use Libman's work and subsequent constructions of large arbitrary single-group localizations.
 Libman \cite{Lib99} showed that the natural inclusion $A_n\mono A_{n+1}$ of alternating groups (for $n\geq 7$) is a localization.
-This motivated the study of localizations between simple groups in \cite{RST02,RSV06,PS06}.
+Indeed, this motivated the study of localizations between simple groups in \cite{RST02,RSV06,PS06}.
 First examples of infinite localizations of $A_n$ (for $n\ge 10$) were also given in \cite{Lib99}; in this case $A_n\mono SO(n)$ is a localization.
-So it is natural to consider infinite localizations of all finite simple groups.
-Given any simple non-abelian simple group $S$ and any cardinal $\k$, then there is a simple localization of $S$ of cardinality $\ge \k$.
-This was shown using GCH in \cite{GRS02} and extended to any universe of set theory in \cite{GS02} jointly with Shelah.
+In fact, for every non-abelian simple group $S$ and cardinal $\k$, there exists a simple localization of cardinality $\ge \k$.
+This was proved under the (GCH) in \cite{GRS02} and extended to any universe of set theory in \cite{GS02} jointly with Shelah.
+Recall that GCH (Generalized Continuum Hypothesis) states that given any infinite cardinal $\lambda$, there is no other cardinal $\lambda'$ such that $\lambda<\lambda'<2^{\lambda}$.

 In this paper we will need simple groups with large Schur multipliers and thus must discard the use of these simple groups; see Karpilovsky \cite{Ka} for the restricted size of Schur multipliers of finite simple groups.
 Simple groups from \cite{GRS02,GS02} are here of no use, and we take advantage of the constructions in \cite{Ol91,Obra96}.
-Relying on these Burnside groups, our main result Theorem \ref{main-theorem} gives the partial positive answer to Problem 4 in \cite[Chapter 30]{GT12} for countable abelian groups.
+Relying on these Burnside groups, our main result Theorem \ref{main-theorem} gives a partial positive answer to Problem 4 in \cite[Chapter 30]{GT12} for countable abelian groups.